wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 # 3. Comparing whole genesets and prioritizing genes for manual curation

-*Genevalidator*'s visual output can be handy when looking at few genes.
+*Genevalidator*'s visual output can be handy when looking at a few genes.
 But the tool also provides tab-delimited output, useful when working in the command-line or running the software on whole proteomes.
 This can help the analysis:
   * in situations when you can choose between multiple gene sets.